deepin-community/rustc/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 ## Feature updates

 > Note that this information is as of the time of this writing <!-- date:
-2021-04 --> (April 2021).
+2021-10 --> (October 2021).
 The process for updating LLVM changes with practically all LLVM updates, so this may be out of date!

 Unlike bugfixes, updating to pick up a new feature of LLVM typically requires a